Qumulo/docs/hardware-guide/c-192t-c-432t-k-432t/replacing-chassis.md

 keywords: chassis, chassis replacement, c-192t, c-432t, k-432t, 2u, 2u hybrid, 2u chassis replacement
 ---

-This section explains how to replace the chassis in C-192T, C-432T, and K-432T nodes.

 ## Step 1: Prepare for Chassis Replacement
 {% include note.html content="We strongly suggest having another person help you with this process." %}